-In a 13-week repeat-dose toxicity study, mice were dosed subcutaneously with 1, 3 and 10 mg/kg/day (17-, 57-, and 174-fold the human $C{average}$ exposure at the MRHD of 1 mg/week).
-Thyroid C-cell hyperplasia was observed at all dose levels and consequently, a NOAEL could not be identified for this study.
+In a 13-week repeat-dose toxicity study, mice were dosed subcutaneously with 1, 3 and 10 mg/kg/day (9, 30 and 90-fold the human exposure at the MRHD based on animal AUC, respectively).
+Thyroid C-cell hyperplasia was observed at all dose levels and consequently, a no observed adverse effect level (NOAEL) could not be identified for this study.

-In a 26-week repeat-dose toxicity study, rats were dosed subcutaneously with 0.03, 0.13, and 0.6 mg/kg/day (1-, 6-, and 27-fold the human exposure at the MRHD).
+In a 26-week repeat-dose toxicity study, rats were dosed subcutaneously with 0.03, 0.13, and 0.6 mg/kg/day (below, 3-, and 14-fold the human exposure at the MRHD based on AUC, respectively).
 In the absence of any adverse findings, the NOAEL was determined to be 0.6 mg/kg/day.

-In a 52-week repeat-dose toxicity study, cynomolgus monkeys were dosed subcutaneously with 0.01, 0.06, and 0.36 mg/kg/day (0.7-, 5-, and 27-fold the human exposure at the MRHD).
+In a 52-week repeat-dose toxicity study, cynomolgus monkeys were dosed subcutaneously with 0.01, 0.06, and 0.36 mg/kg/day (below, 2-, and 14-fold the human exposure at the MRHD based on AUC, respectively).
 Electrocardiography (ECG) recordings revealed a continuous left-bundle-branch-block ECG recording in Weeks 26 and 52 in one high-dose female.
 In addition, hisopathology revealed multifocal myocardial vacuolation, with karyomegaly, in the left ventricle of one high-dose male.
 As it could not be excluded that these findings were treatment related, 0.06 mg/kg twice-weekly was determined to be the NOAEL.